 - 1. Applicant will attend a pre-application business advising session with OED staff. - 2.
 Applicant submits application with business plan and required attachments to the Dane County Office of Economic and Workforce Development. - 3.
 County staff will review the application for completeness. - 4.
-Application material is sent to Loan Review Team members and included on subsequent CDBG Commission agenda.
-The CDBG Commission meets once per month.
-Please visit dane.legistar.com for a list of upcoming meetings. - 5.
-Applicant meets with Loan Review Team to give short presentation followed by interview questions from the Loan Review Team.
-The Loan Review Team meetings are scheduled to precede meetings of the full CDBG Commission. - 6.
-Following the applicant interview, the recommendations of the Loan Review Team are presented to the full CDBG Commission. - 7.
-If the loan is approved by the full CDBG Commission, County staff will prepare contracts for signature. - 8.
+Loan Review Team will review applications and make loan decisions within two weeks of receiving the application.
+The applicant will be asked to attend the meeting. - 5.
+If the loan is approved, County staff will prepare contracts for signature. - 6.
 Applicant will submit necessary reports and performance measure verification and requests for reimbursement as specified in the contract.